duncant123/DataCleaningProject/README.md

 * The "test/Inertial Signals" and "train/Inertial Signals"" folders are **NOT** referenced in this script

 ### Output files
-The script creates one output file "tidyoutput.txt" in the main working directory
+The script creates one output file "tidyoutput.txt" in the directory it was called from

 ### The other files